-The Board has established the Board Charter which outlines the duties and responsibilities of directors, including the division of responsibilities and authorities between the Board and the Executive Management as well as between the Chairman of the Board and the Managing Director with matters reserved for the Board for review and decision clearly defined.
+The Board has established the Board Charter which outlines the duties and responsibilities of directors, including the division of responsibilities and authorities between the Board and the Executive Management and between the Chairman of the Board and the Managing Director.
+Matters reserved for the Board for review and decision are also clearly defined in the Board Charter.
 The charter sets out the purpose, Board's strategic intent, responsibilities and authorities as well as terms of reference.